hdu-hh/Covid19_CQSI_Plan/README.md

 - strict quarantine under medical supervision with monitoring
 - a proven-immunization status after quarantine

+## Goals

+- minimize the total suffering
+- keep the risk and impact to volunteers tolerable
+- buy time until vaccination becomes available

 ## Herd-Immunization

-The virus is very infectious and already so wide-spread that experts agree, that at least 70% of the population will be infected until **"[herd immunity](https://en.wikipedia.org/wiki/Herd_immunity)" will stop the infection rate**.
+The virus is very infectious and already so widely spread that experts agree, that at least 70% of the population will be infected until **"[herd immunity](https://en.wikipedia.org/wiki/Herd_immunity)" will stop the infection rate**.

 ### Alternatives